alec-mitnik/country-quizzes/README.md

 Any remaining flag descriptions or other missing info is derived from Wikipedia.
 I also use pageview counts for the countries, available through their APIs, as a way to gauge general country familiarity for the purposes of controlling the difficulty of quizzes.
+All fun facts are also verified through Wikipedia and its sources.